Emily Bourne Grigsby papers

 Scope and Contents

-This collection contains documents from Emily Bourne Grigsby’s career as an opera singer and model, as well as her time as president of the Atlanta Music Club and her association with the Atlanta Opera Arts Association.
+This collection contains documents from Emily Bourne Grigsby's career as an opera singer and model, as well as her time as president of the Atlanta Music Club and her association with the Atlanta Opera Arts Association.
 Included are opera show programs from her performances with the San Francisco Opera chorus, the Atlanta Pops Orchestra, and Moonlight Opera Company in Atlanta, Georgia.
-There are also newspaper clippings of Grigsby's modeling career and her involvement in the 1954 “Feast of Sausages” event.
-In addition, this collection contains brochures and magazine pages describing art shows in galleries such as the Agnes Scott College Dalton Gallery and the Georgia Tech Student Center Gallery that displayed Grigsby’s work.
+There are also newspaper clippings of Grigsby's modeling career and her involvement in the 1954 "Feast of Sausages" event, as well as personal achievements and membership directories.
+In addition, this collection contains brochures and magazine pages describing art shows in galleries such as the Agnes Scott College Dalton Gallery and the Georgia Tech Student Center Gallery that displayed Grigsby's work.